7 Artist Resume Examples [& Templates]

 How to Write an Artist Resume

 Of course, you want to stand out in the competitive art world.
 A well-crafted artist resume can grant your wish.
 Whether you’re trying to earn a spot in a gallery representation, group or individual grants, or freelance gigs, this guide will show you how to write an artist resume that grabs attention and gets you where the action is.
-Let’s break it down one step at a time.

-Keep your resume formatting simple and functional
+How to ensure your resume format is simple and functional

 Avoid doing more than necessary styling.
 Keep your format clean and readable with fonts like Arial or Calibri in 10–12pt size.
 Clearly show the headings and use short and punchy bullet points to structure your resume.
 One page is enough unless you have extensive experience that’s worth sharing.
 Recruiters and curators skim—so make it easy to scan in one glance.

-Add contact information
+How to add contact information

 Start your resume with your first and last name, professional title (e.g., Visual Artist, Illustrator, Sculptor), phone number, professional email, website/portfolio, and LinkedIn (only if relevant).
 Example: